What Are The Costs Associated With Keeping A Bearded Dragon?

 The ongoing costs for bearded dragons are as follows;

-This is, in my experience, is so minimal it’s barely worth even considering.
-I’ve looked at other people’s costs too.
+This is, in our experience, is so minimal it’s barely worth even factoring in to the cost of keeping a bearded dragon.
+We’ve looked at other people’s costs too.
 Most agree that for one vivarium, the extra cost to your electricity is going to be something around £1-2/week.
 Obviously costs for our US friends will be different because they pay a very different (smaller) amount for their electricity.
 This will depend on a few factors such as the size of your tank and your energy supplier.

 This works out at roughly £4-8 per month, or £12 to £24 per quarter.

-This is an ongoing cost that most people will forget to factor in.
+This is an ongoing cost of keeping a bearded dragon that most people will forget to factor in.
 Particularly if you’re looking at the vivarium and the lights all appear to be working properly.
 The problem is that the UV bulbs degrade over time.
 The recommended time between changing them is between 6 – 9 months.
 The Mercury Vapour All In One bulbs are recommended to be changed annually.
 T5 fluorescent tubes should be changed every 6-9 months.